US Visitor Visa concerns. Can My Philippine Friend Visit Me in the USA?

 If YOU were the Consular Officer would YOU grant the visa?

-Again, remember, these guys and gals are not dumb. they see this crap all the time.
+Again, remember, these guys are not dumb. they see this crap all the time and they are sworn to protect the borders of the USA against illegal immigration.

-Second, the entire relationship may be phony, put together just for the purpose of getting you to advance that much money.
+Second, the entire relationship may be phony, put together just for the purpose of you advancing that much money.
+The girl may have no intention to apply for a visa, just looking for a kick monetary score.

 And if you decide to report it, you report it to whom?